Information Technology Program

 Q: What are the requirements if my child studies specialist subjects?

-If your child is studying a subject in Technological and Applied Studies or Visual Arts, students will have access to specialist software in the computer lab or on College owned laptops.
+Students studying a subject in Technological and Applied Studies or Visual Arts, will have access to specialist software in the computer lab or on College owned laptops.
 Where possible, specialist software will also be made available to students in these subjects to support project work.
 If there are any concerns, please contact the Head of Department or class teacher for course specific requirements.

 Day to Day Use and Support